 We carry out all the necessary tests and examinations in one outpatient session.
 While this may take several hours, everything is done in one go to save frequent visits before surgery.

 Where knee replacement surgery is not available on the NHS, or where the number of NHS procedures available has been reduced and has resulted in a longer waiting time, you can choose to pay for your treatment yourself via our self pay option.

 Self pay is available if you find you are not eligible for NHS-funded care and do not have private medical insurance.

 You will need an open referral letter from your GP (we can help you with this).
 Your initial consultation with us is free of charge and our pricing structure is transparent.
 Because we don’t include all of the costly extras you may associate with private hospital treatment, paying for yourself could cost you considerably less than you might imagine too.
 There are also financing options available, to help you spread the cost.

-Total knee replacements and knee arthroscopy surgeries are available at the following treatment centres:
+Knee replacement and knee arthroscopy surgery is available at the following treatment centres: